• Skip to primary navigation

 roasted brussels sprouts in a serving dish

-Brussels sprouts are everywhere these days and seem to be here to stay.
-I personally couldn't be happier since I'm actually one of those rare people who have enjoyed them since I was little.
-I think that's because I've always had them roasted, bringing out their natural sweetness.
+Brussels sprouts are everywhere these days.
+I’m actually one of those rare people who have enjoyed them since I was little.
+I think that’s because I’ve always had them roasted, bringing out their natural sweetness.
 Roasted vegetables all share that same quality of tasting amazing when caramelized in the oven.
 No boiled little spheres of misery here!

 My version of oven roasted Brussels sprouts is as simple as it gets.
-You don't really need anything more than olive oil and salt & pepper for them to taste delicious, and that makes these easy Brussels sprouts an effortless side dish and one that happens to be budget friendly too.
-Pair with any weeknight main course, or save it for a special occasion.
+You don’t need anything more than olive oil and salt & pepper for them to taste delicious, and that makes these easy Brussels sprouts an effortless side dish.
+Pair with any weeknight main course.

 What you'll need